neongreen/svod/README.md

 Now edit the `~/.svod-devel.yaml` file.
-If you use non-standard user name and database name, edit `database` object. `local-svod-root` directory is an important things to specify now.
+If you use non-standard user name and database name, edit `database` object. `local-svod-root` directory is an important thing to specify now.
 Go to directory with the web application repo and inside it you will find directory named `user-content` (it's created when server is run for the first time, you can also create it manually). `local-svod-root` should point to this directory, so if my web